ewascatalog/ewascatalog2/docker/readme.md

 This folder contains files needed to 'dockerize' the website:
 `docker-compose.yml`, `Dockerfile`, `python-requirements.txt`.
-These files are copied to the website base directory by the project [Makefile](../Makefile) before building the docker containers.
+These files are copied to the website base directory by the project [catalog](../catalog) script before building the docker containers.

 The remainder of this document gives information for working with docker.